roaming97/Lavender/README.md

 # Lavender

-The backend for my [website](https://roaming97.com/).
-It serves as a quick file server while being flexible and letting me automate tasks without having to hop back into the server or do too many manual fetch requests.
+Lavender is a quick file server while being flexible and letting me automate tasks without having to hop back into the server or do too many manual fetch requests.
+Originally used as the backend for my [website](https://roaming97.com/) before a server migration.

 Lavender is written 100% in **[Rust](https://www.rust-lang.org/)** using the [axum](https://github.com/tokio-rs/axum) web framework, which is very modular when handling data and writing tests (with additional help from [axum_test](https://github.com/JosephLenton/axum-test)).